kshirsagarsiddharth/realtime-datascience-job-analysis-selenium/README.md

 1. Scraping real time data from naukari.com
 2. Storing the data and performing cleaning and preprocessing on the data

+# Code is available in in the jupyter notebook.

 ## Answering Data Science Job seeker questions.

 ### 1. which are the top 3 cities offering the jobs in India